well-typed/hs-bindgen/manual/LowLevel/Invocation.md

 On Windows, the primary way the system finds DLLs at runtime is by searching the directories listed in the `PATH` environment variable.
-This is a crucial difference from Linux and macOS.
+This is a crucial difference from Linux and MacOS.

   * To ensure your application can find its required DLLs, add their directory to the `PATH`:
     ```powershell